 Target #1: Support the development and strengthening of family and resident councils at all nursing homes, especially those with more than 20 residents, and State Pioneer Homes to ensure these councils are an effective voice for elderly LTC residents

 Analysis of results and challenges: This goal was not met.
-We will continue to work on this goal to ensure that elderly long-term care residents have an effective voice in their facility.
-In FFY 2018, the OLTCO developed a resident/family council toolkit which will guide facilities as they establish their resident and family councils.
-In FFY 2019, the OLTCO began sharing the toolkit with each of the nursing homes and State Pioneer Homes and will continue to follow up with each facility throughout the year to monitor their progress.
+The LTCO will continue to work on this goal to ensure that long-term care residents are empowered to voice their concerns to their facility.
+The LTCO developed a culturally relevant resident/family council toolkit which will guide facilities as they establish their resident and family councils.
+In FFY 2019, the LTCO began sharing the toolkit with each of the nursing homes and State Pioneer Homes and will continue to follow up with each facility throughout the year to monitor their progress.

 |B: Result - The rights, interests, and well-being of Alaskan seniors, age 60 and older, will be promoted and protected.|

 Target #1: Annually, the LTCO program will analyze the number and types of complaints to determine systems changes that could improve care in long term care facilities.